-Prerequisites: ENVS 303, MATH 300 and PHAR 311
+Prerequisites: ENVS 303, MATH 300 and BTEC 311

-Description: The course presents the culmination of the environmental impact of pharmaceuticals concentration and cross-discipline exposure.
+Description: The course presents cross-discipline exposure.
 Topical research, specialist knowledge, and sampling to identify the presence of pharmaceutical or agricultural agents from water locally are practiced.
-Cataloging, reporting, and presenting findings subject the student to meaningful and extensive exposure to scientific methods, troubleshooting, design and execution of environmental sciencebased experiments.
+Cataloging, reporting, and presenting findings subject the student to meaningful and extensive exposure to scientific methods, troubleshooting, design and execution of environmental science-based experiments.
 Offered Spring Semester, as needed.